spotty21201/padeljkt_sept05/README.md

 # PadelJKT FS Engine

 **PadelJKT FS Engine** is a **feasibility and ROI modeling tool** for padel clubs in Jakarta.
 It helps **landowners, operators, and investors** quickly test site assumptions, compare business scenarios, and generate board-ready financial reports — without spreadsheets or guesswork.
-Written by Kolabs.Design (Doddy Samiaji with researchers/designers from HDA.Design: Dwi Anjani, Anita Septafiani, Annisha Ayuningdiah.
+Written by Kolabs.Design: Doddy Samiaji with researchers/designers from HDA.Design: Dwi Anjani, Anita Septafiani, Annisha Ayuningdiah.

 ---